H G HireGauge Speak with our team

 • Tenure — did the hire still meet expectations at 90, 180, 365 days?
 Did they leave voluntarily or involuntarily?

 The methodology is straightforward but the discipline isn't.
-You need to capture both sides: the assessment scores (gathered pre-hire) and the outcome data (gathered post-hire), tied to the same individual, kept in a dataset that survives turnover in the analytics function.
-Most organizations have all the raw data and have never connected it.
+You need to capture both sides: assessment scores (pre-hire) and outcome data (post-hire), tied to the same individual, kept in a dataset that survives turnover in the analytics function.

 When the unit economics actually pencil